euphoria3k/gary-knowles-gatsby/src/pages/about/index.md

 I would welcome the opportunity to earn your trust and deliver you the best service in the industry.

+We are rated Outstanding by Yell.com themselves.

-Please take some time to view some of my previous installations in my previous work page
+Please take some time to view some of my previous installations in my previous work page.